-Vanessa, another cultural ambassador working alongside Suresh, says: “We need to hear all the facts from the beginning.
+Vanessa, a cultural ambassador for three years now, says: “We need to hear all the facts from the beginning.
 I’ve been involved in cases where there hasn’t been a sanction given because we’ve teased everything out before it got to that stage and realised it was misinterpretation or miscommunication, or the level of accusation was wrong.

 “Our findings and opinions are taken seriously and when we raise something, we’re listened to.”

 Ensuring fair treatment

 Suresh and Vanessa have found that although their involvement is neutral, their presence in hearings and investigations has had a positive impact on some staff going through such processes.

 Vanessa says: “Some people feel better supported when there’s someone there whose purpose it is to make sure they’re fairly treated.
 There can be a lot of stigma and some employees from a BAME background may automatically feel they’ll be treated in a certain way.